xeust/telemage/README.md

 2. In Telegram, open search, search for [Botfather](https://t.me/botfather) and add it as a contact.
 Talk to BotFather and create a Telegram bot (using the  `/newbot` command).
 BotFather will ask for a bot name and username, then it will give you a bot key.
 3. Paste the bot key from BotFather into the `TELEGRAM` configuration variable on Space (to get to Configuration, click the `...`, then 'Settings' then 'Configuration' from the App's Tile on your Canvas).
 4. Get an API key from [Open AI](https://beta.openai.com/account/api-keys).
 Input the Open AI API key into the `OPEN_AI` configuration variable on Space.
-5. Visit the "/" route of the Space app (click the App from your Canvas) to setup the Webhook integration with Telegram.
+5. Open the Telemage App from your Canvas to setup the Webhook integration with Telegram.

 You are now ready to use your Bot.